 This major provides an integrated set of units in literary studies.
 It builds on the minor in literary studies and broadens student understanding of contemporary and historical literary themes and texts.
-Students are introduced to different scholarly positions that shape contemporary commentary, and are invited to consider the impact of different speaking positions on how the field of literary studies is being shaped.
+Students are introduced to different scholarly positions that shape contemporary commentary and are invited to consider the impact of different speaking positions on how the field of literary studies is being shaped.
 Assessment tasks for the major include short exercises, oral presentations, essays, and formal examinations.
-The major includes capstone units, which provide students with the opportunity to draw on their learning in their major, and develop the capacity to apply this learning in new contexts.
+The major includes capstone units, which provide students with the opportunity to draw on their learning in their major and develop the capacity to apply this learning in new contexts.

-UNIT CODE UNIT TITLE UNIT TYPE SEM CREDIT POINTS CAMPUS PRE-REQUISITES ACL2001 Reading Contemporary Fiction Major 1B2, 2B3 12 FP ACL2002 Studying Poetry and Poetics Major 1B1 12 FP SB1 ORT ACL2007 Romance and Realism Major 2B3 12 FP ACL2001, ACL2002 1B2 ORT ACL3009 Australian Literature Major 2B3, 2B4 12 FP ACL2001, ACL2002, ACL2007 ACL3000 Children's Literature Major 1B2 12 FP 2B4 ORT ACL3016 Working Class Writing Major 1B1, 2B1 12 FP ACL2001, ACL2002 ACX3005 Graduating Project 1 Major 1B2 12 FP ACX3006 Graduating Project 2 Major 2B1 12 FP ACX3005
+UNIT CODE UNIT TITLE UNIT TYPE SEM CREDIT POINTS CAMPUS PRE-REQUISITES ACL2001 Reading Contemporary Fiction Major 1B2, 2B3 12 FP Completed at least 72 credit points (equivalent to 6 units) in Year 1.
+ACL2002 Studying Poetry and Poetics Major 1B1 12 FP SB1 ORT ACL2007 Romance and Realism Major 2B3 12 FP ACL2001, ACL2002 and have completed at least 72 credit points (equivalent to 6 units) in Year 1.
+1B2 ORT ACL3009 Australian Literature Major 2B3, 2B4 12 FP ACL2001, ACL2002, ACL2007 and have completed at least 72 credit points (equivalent to 6 units) in Year 1.
+ACL3000 Children's Literature Major 1B2 12 FP 2B4 ORT ACL3016 Working Class Writing Major 1B1, 2B1 12 FP ACL2001, ACL2002 ACX3005 Graduating Project 1 Major 1B2 12 FP Completed 36 credit points (equivalent to 3 units) of a Major ACX3006 Graduating Project 2 Major 2B1 12 FP ACX3005